michael-wall/liferay-2fa/readme.md

 # Supported Locales

 An OSGi Resource Bundle service component is defined for en_US, mapped to TOTP_2FALanguage.properties.
 The subject and body of the QR Code URL email come from the resource bundle based on each users Language / Locale setting.
-If you environment supports other Languages / Locales you can should create additional OSGi Resource Bundle service components and resource bundles, see [Liferay - Overriding Global Language Keys](https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-1/overriding-global-language-keys)

-If the translations for a users Language / Locale are not available, the system will revert to en_US when generating the QR Code URL email.
+If you environment supports other Languages / Locales you can should create additional OSGi Resource Bundle service components and resource bundles, see [Liferay - Overriding Global Language Keys](https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-1/overriding-global-language-keys) for more info.<br/>**If the translations for a users Language / Locale are not available, the system will revert to en_US when generating the QR Code URL email.**

 # Limitations